Australia V Bangladesh World Cup Scoreboard - UrduPoint

 Australia V Bangladesh World Cup Scoreboard

-First innings scoreboard in the World Cup match between Australia and Bangladesh at Trent Bridge on Thursday

-Nottingham, United Kingdom, (UrduPoint / Pakistan Point News - APP - 20th Jun, 2019 ) :First innings scoreboard in the World Cup match between Australia and Bangladesh at Trent Bridge on Thursday: D.
+Nottingham, United Kingdom, (UrduPoint / Pakistan Point News - 21st Jun, 2019 ) :Completed scoreboard in the World Cup match between Australia and Bangladesh at Trent Bridge on Thursday: Australia D.

 Warner c Rubel Hossain b Soumya Sarkar 166 A. Finch c Rubel Hossain b Soumya Sarkar 53 U. Khawaja c Mushfiqur Rahim b Soumya Sarkar 89 G. Maxwell run out (Rubel Hossain) 32 M. Stoinis not out 17 S.